davtsang/TsangPS/README.md

 Problem Set and Solution Sheet Template for LaTeX.
 Built on the tufte-handout class.

-Using TsangPS.cls and TsangPS.sty
-you can call the document class
+To install: Place the files "TsangPS.cls" and "TsangPS.sty" in your local LaTeX directory you can then call the document class using:

 \documentclass[options...]{TsangPS}